A Promise to Dad

 SWEAT PINK: Thanks to YOU, I applied and was accepted as a Sweat Pink Ambassador.
 I think part of my application that they appreciated was that I helped a student start the Triathlon Club at my college and got a math professor and a staff person to do a women’s triathlon with me—their first!
 Since then, they have continued to compete in Triathlons around the region!
 I’m so proud of both of them.
 The best part?
 I get to hand out hot pink shoelaces to people who inspire me or have been inspired by me!
 I LOVE that!

-- You recently blogged about the GoPro Hero 3 that you husband gave you and you often refer to your Garmin stats.
+You recently blogged about the GoPro Hero 3 that your husband gave you and you often refer to your Garmin stats.
 What is your favourite gadget and why?

 OMG.
 I LOVE MY GARMIN 910xt!!!
 I am a stat freak because it is SO motivating to me.
-I had a 205 about 10 years ago, then upgraded to a 310xt (giving the 205 to mom, which she still uses—although she just told me she has never uploaded the data to her computer.
+About 10 years ago, I had a 205 then I upgraded to a 310xt (giving the 205 to mom, which she still uses – although she just told me she has never uploaded the data to her computer.
 Whaaaaaat?????).
 I use the Garmin swimming inside and outside, on my bike inside and outside (with the cadence sensor), walking and running inside and outside (with a footpod), and kayaking, sailing, hiking, whatever.
 I LOVE that thing!